molily/molily.de/_posts/2020-11-21-testing-angular.md

 Since this is the Component where all things come together, there is much to test.

 1. Initially, the `SearchFormComponent` and the `PhotoListComponent` are rendered, not the `FullPhotoComponent`.
+The photo list is empty.
 2. When the `SearchFormComponent` emits the `search` output, the `FlickrService` is called with the search term.
 3. The search term and the photo list are passed down to the `PhotoListComponent` via Input.
 4. When the `PhotoListComponent` emits the `focusPhoto` output, the `FullPhotoComponent` is rendered.
 The selected photo is passed down via Input.